craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 Tiny, 2 Action Cost (UNPACK > THROW or SPLASH)
 Vial of Acid has 1 Charge

 THROW: You throw the vial at a Target within 30 feet of you that you can see.
-ExaMake a Throw Skill Check.
+Expend all Charges.
+Make a Throw Skill Check.
 If the result is equal to or greater than your Target's Reflex Defense, they take 3d4 Acid Damage.

 SPLASH: You splash the contents of the vial onto an adjacent Target that you can see.
+Expend a Charge.
 Make a Throw Skill Check with Advantage.
 If the result is equal to or greater than your Target's Reflex Defense, they take 3d4 Acid Damage.

+APPLY: You carefully apply the contents of the vial to a stable surface, etching a message or image into the surface.

 Creation: